Here's Our Rant About 36Kr Holdings Inc. (KRKR)

-36Kr Holdings Inc. (NASDAQ:KRKR) went down by -3.86% from its latest closing price compared to the recent 1-year high of $2.19.
-The company’s stock price has collected -10.32% of loss in the last five trading sessions.
+36Kr Holdings Inc. (NASDAQ:KRKR) went up by 8.26% from its latest closing price compared to the recent 1-year high of $2.19.
+The company’s stock price has collected 13.46% of gains in the last five trading sessions.

 Is It Worth Investing in 36Kr Holdings Inc. (NASDAQ :KRKR) Right Now?